Coonabarabran

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 Coonabarabran's median income among taxpayers was $40,487 in financial year 2022.
 The average income stood at $49,761 during the same period.
-This compares to figures for Rest of NSW of $49,459 and $62,998 respectively.
-Based on a Wage Price Index growth of 10.6% since financial year 2022, current estimates would be approximately $44,779 (median) and $55,036 (average) as of March 2025.
-Census data shows that household, family, and personal incomes in Coonabarabran all fall between the 6th and 7th percentiles nationally.
-The income bracket of $400 - 799 dominates with 28.6% of residents (2,297 people), differing from patterns across the region where the $1,500 - 2,999 bracket dominates with 29.9%.
-Housing costs are modest, with 91.2% of income retained.
+These figures compare to Rest of NSW's median and average incomes of $49,459 and $62,998 respectively.
+Based on a Wage Price Index growth of 10.6% since financial year 2022, estimated median income is approximately $44,779 as of March 2025.
+Estimated average income by March 2025 would be around $55,036.
+According to census data, household, family, and personal incomes in Coonabarabran fall between the 6th and 7th percentiles nationally.
+The majority of residents (28.6%, or 2,297 people) have incomes in the $400 - $799 bracket, unlike regional patterns where the $1,500 - $2,999 bracket dominates with 29.9%.
+Housing costs are modest, with residents retaining 91.2% of their income.
 However, total disposable income ranks at just the 13th percentile nationally.

 Frequently Asked Questions - Income